ThyBretin/PracticleGraph/doc/Project_Summary_End_User.md

 1. **Automated Analysis**: Particle-Graph scans your codebase to identify props, hooks, API calls, key logic patterns, and dependencies.

-2. **Smart Metadata**: It embeds `SubParticle` objects—compact, information-dense summaries—directly into your files.
+2. **Smart Metadata**: It embeds `Particle` objects—compact, information-dense summaries—directly into your files.

 3. **Knowledge Graph**: It builds a comprehensive map of your entire application that AI can instantly comprehend.